Evaluating Cognitive Web Accessibility

 - Similar interface elements and similar interactions should produce predictably similar results

-- Support increased text sizes
+- Support text adaptations

 Content within images, particularly text, should be understandable when the image is scaled 200-300%.
 Use true text instead of text within images when feasible.

 - Ensure color alone is not used to convey information